vladimirshkoda/redis-bindings/README.rst

 * IRedisField
 * IRedisListField

 It is exactly interfaces, because it requires user to override ``get_key_name`` method to define key name for Redis.
 Here is an example of how it can be implemented (can be found in `example.py <example.py>`_).

 .. code-block:: python

     from redis import Redis
-    from redistypes import IRedisField, IRedisListField
+    from redistypes.descriptors import IRedisField, IRedisListField

     r_connection = Redis()